Joseph Knight (slave): Appeal to Court of Session

 the dominion assumed over this Negro, under the law of Jamaica, being unjust, could not be supported in this country to any extent: That, therefore, the defender had no right to the Negro's service for any space of time, nor to send him out of the country against his consent: That the Negro was likewise protected under the act 1701, c.6. from being sent out of the country against his consent.

 In effect, slavery was not recognised by Scots law.
-Fugitive slaves (or 'perpetual servants') could be protected by the courts, if they wished to leave domestic service or were resisting attempts to return them to slavery in the colonies.
+Fugitive slaves (or 'perpetual servants') could be protected by the courts if they wished to leave domestic service or resisted attempts to return them to slavery in the colonies.

 Later life

 Knight was recognised as a free man.
 His wife had been in Wedderburn's service as a servant, but had been sacked by him following their marriage.
 At this point Knight and his family disappear from the record; nothing further is known of their lives or deaths.